To be eligible for Federal and University financial aid programs at Creighton University, you must be

 You need to access your N.E.S.T. account at least weekly to see: what forms are needed and/or have been received, if there are special documents needed, to see if your aid application file is complete, and accept your aid award.

-Many Creighton forms are available for download from our Office’s general website found at creighton.edu/finaid under "Steps for Financial Aid" then "Commonly Used Forms."
+Many Creighton forms are available for download from our Office’s general website found at the Financial Aid website (listed above) under "Commonly Used Forms."

-New undergraduate students will receive a preliminary award notification prior to our Office receiving tax transcripts and the CU Verification Form.
-This is an email that will include a pdf of your award information.
-It will also be viewable on your N.E.S.T. account.
-Instructions on how to accept your award will be provided in the pdf.
+New undergraduate students will receive a preliminary award notification prior to our Office receiving tax documents and the CU Verification Form.
+This is an email that will include an electronic version of your award information.
+It will also be viewable in your student portal and in your N.E.S.T. account.
+Instructions on how to accept your award will be provided in the award packet.

 Once the requested documents have been received, your FAFSA data will again be reviewed for accuracy.
 If a modification to your original award is needed, you will be notified by an e-mail sent to your preferred e-mail address.
-Revisions will only be seen on your N.E.S.T. account.
+Revisions can be viewed in your student portal or your N.E.S.T. account.
 Be sure to check both your e-mail and N.E.S.T. frequently for updates.

 Returning undergraduate students are notified of their award by an e-mail to your Creighton e-mail address.
 Awards are ready only once all requested documents have been received and reviewed.
-Awards will only be displayed on your Self Service account, no paper award notification is sent.
+Awards will only be displayed in N.E.S.T. and no paper award notification is sent.
 Be sure to check your N.E.S.T. account often to see the status of your aid application.

 Disbursement and Use of Awards